Does Buying Google Ads Help Your Rankings?

 There are a number of reputable SEO research firms that study this issue and every one of them has come to the same conclusion: AdWords does not affect rankings.

 My experience is completely in agreement with that assessment.

-There’s a place for AdWords advertising, of course, and it’s true that if you show up in both the PPC and the organic results on the first page it super-validates you as a site searchers will want to click on first.
-But the AdWords itself has no impact on how highly you rank in the organic results.
+There’s a place for Google Ads, of course.
+And it’s true that if you show up in both the ads and the organic results on the first page it super-validates you as a site that searchers will want to click on first.
+But Google Ads itself has no impact on how highly you rank in the organic results.

 Bottom Line: Google Ads won’t help your organic rankings.
 Only SEO can do that.

 Need help improving your online visibility?
 That’s what we do!
 Click here to get in touch or call us at 1-866-RANKMAGIC.